vavrajan/TPF/README.md

 A nice barplots for this comparison including labels for the topics is created by [barplot_eta_ideal_variability](R/barplot_eta_ideal_variability.R).
 These labels were assigned after exploration of the wordclouds containing the most relevant terms.

-### Regression summary plots using R

-Base R plotting devices allow us to be more creative with regression summary plots than python environment.
-Therefore, we create these plots (and regression summary tables) with `.R` scripts that can be found in `R` folder.
-Functions are tailored for `hein-daily` but with some changes it could be used for other datasets as well.
-We provide functions for both regression set-ups (additive and party-interaction) that are usable regardless of topic-specificity of ideological positions.
-First, we have written a function to plot the results vertically to create thin plots.
-In the end, its transposed version proved to be better for both paper and slides.